-Malta, Cyprus, Finland, Estonia and Luxembourg currently have derogations.
+Cyprus, Estonia, Finland, Latvia, Luxembourg and Malta currently have derogations.
 Article 49 of the Gas Directive mentions Lithuania, but Lithuania did not and does not hold a derogation.

-- The TAR NC does not affect Malta and Cyprus as long as they remain isolated markets without a gas transmission system. - Latvia had a derogation up until April 2017. - Finland currently benefits from a derogation.
-However, based on the new Natural Gas Market Act, this derogation will end along with the market opening on 1 January 2020. - Estonia currently benefits from a derogation until 2020, but it may open its natural gas market in the near future.
-According to Article 49 of the Gas Directive, the derogation automatically expires as soon as a MS no longer has only one single main external supplier with a market share above 75%, or as soon as a MS becomes directly connected to the interconnected system of any MSs other than Estonia, Finland, Latvia and Lithuania. - Luxembourg holds a derogation according to Article 49(6) of the Gas Directive, which refers to its Article 9 on unbundling of transmission systems and TSOs.
+- The TAR NC does not affect Malta and Cyprus as long as they remain isolated markets without a gas transmission system. - The situations of Estonia, Finland and Latvia might change.
+Those three MSs currently benefit from derogations, but they may open their natural gas markets in the near future.
+According to Article 49 of the Gas Directive, the derogation automatically expires as soon as the relevant MS no longer has only one single main external supplier with a market share above 75%, or as soon as it becomes directly connected to the interconnected system of any MSs other than Estonia, Finland, Latvia and Lithuania. - Luxembourg holds a derogation according to Article 49(6) of the Gas Directive, which refers to its Article 9 on unbundling of transmission systems and TSOs.

-ARTICLE 3 DEFINITIONS
+DEFINITIONS ARTICLE 3